 I packed my luggage and carry on full of sand, shells, and coral Read more [...]

 In our church we have a program where the Young Women work on improving themselves.
 This month is a night where we honor their success.
-It is called Young Women in Excellence.
+It is called Young Women in Excellence (or YW in Excellence).
 Here is the layout I've been toying with for our invitations and such.
 I wanted it simple, clean and easy to print off on cardstock.
 Our theme is Women Of Virtue and is modeled after a program by Jessica Roberts found on Sugardoodle.
 Like Jessica, I chose gold as my accent color since gold represents the value Virtue.
 I printed them on pearlescent paper found in an 8 1/2 X 11 pad at JoAnn's.

 Program: (sorry about the watermark)